 - In a small mixing bowl combine olive oil, all purpose seasoning and chopped fresh herbs.
 Mix well and combine with washed & peeled potatoes.
 Distribute herbs mix well to coat all potatoes on each side.

 - Place potatoes in ceramic baking dish and cover with aluminum foil.
-Place baking dish in (cold) oven and bake potatoes until tender (approx 30 min in my oven).
+Place baking dish in (cold) oven and bake potatoes until tender (approx 30 min in my oven) on 200C/400F.
 Check regularly with fork.

 - OPTIONAL: For a roasted feel, remove aluminium foil 10 before potatoes are fully cooked and bake until they become golden on top.
 Sprinkle with Grana Padano cheese crumbs.